-The Great Streets Initiative is based on one guiding principal: that every street in Providence should be safe, clean, healthy, inclusive, and vibrant.
+The Providence Great Streets Initiative is based on one guiding principle: that every street in Providence should be safe, clean, healthy, inclusive, and vibrant.
 Our streets are our largest public asset, covering over 13% of Providence’s total land area (over 1,500 acres), and play a central part in shaping our neighborhoods and impact that the way we live, work, play, and move around our city.
-From our city’s early days as one of New England’s bustling industrial hubs to today, these streets have helped people move goods, access services, and form community.
-Our streets are the threads that knit the fabric of our city together, and they can be so much more for all of us.

 Follow the project on social media: #GreatStreetsPVD